Suicidology

-Suicidology is the scientific study of suicidal behaviour, the causes of suicidalness and suicide prevention.
+Suicidology is the scientific study of suicidal behaviour, the causes of suicidality and suicide prevention.
 Every year, about one million people die by suicide, which is a mortality rate of sixteen per 100,000 or one death every forty seconds.
 Suicidologists believe that suicide is largely preventable with the right actions, knowledge about suicide, and a change in society's view of suicide to make it more acceptable to talk about suicide.
-There are many different fields and disciplines involved with suicidology, the two primary ones being psychology and sociology.
+Suicidology draws from many fields of social science, primarily psychology and sociology but also medicine, philosophy and public health.